jemalbrins/docs/maps.rst

     <div id="map"></div>

-We're also going to assume you're using `jQuery <http://jquery.com/>`_, a very powerful and flexible library; we'll mainly use it here to wait for the page to finish loading before we build our map.
+We're also going to assume you're using `jQuery <http://jquery.com/>`_, a very powerful and flexible library.
+We'll mainly use it here to wait for the page to finish loading before we build our map.

 .. code-block:: javascript